DaneshjouLab/AutoGKB/data/README.md

 - **variantAnnotations/** - Contains clinical variant annotations and related data:
   - `var_drug_ann.tsv` - Variant-drug annotations.
 This is what is used in this repo.
+  - This can be downloaded using download_and_extract_variant_annotations from the load_data module

 - **Support Files**:
   - `pmcid_mapping.json` - Maps between PMIDs and PMCIDs